How to Correctly Measure Your Horse for a Custom Fitted Saddle?

 To measure your horse for a saddle tree, you’ll need a flexible curve ruler or a wire.
 Firstly, place the tool on your horse’s withers and trace its shape.
 Then, using a piece of cardboard, copy the shape and cut it out.
 The cut-out will represent the shape of your horse’s withers, which you can use as a reference when selecting a saddle tree.

-Lire également : What’s the Best Way to Keep a Pet’s Water Bowl from Freezing Outdoors?
+Lire également : What’s the Best Way to Enhance Mental Stimulation for Indoor Pets?

 Saddles and Their Sizes: Getting the Right Seat